stl88083365/unraid-nvidia-vgpu-driver/README.md

 ```

 - 4.Set the script to run when booting the array
+- 5.Create the nvidia.conf file in the /boot/config/modprobe.d directory and add the content "options nvidia cudahost=1"

 ### Credits
 - Thanks to the discord user @mbuchel for the experimental patches